AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRewardMaximizationBasedDifficultyGenerationModel.md

 ## Training And Prediction

-Because the way we have designed our Categorical Policy Quick Setup, you can immediately train while producing predictions for your player by calling reinforce() function.
+Because the way we have designed our Diagonal Gaussian Policy Quick Setup, you can immediately train while producing predictions for your player by calling reinforce() function.

 This is because reinforce() function is responsible for producing prediction and perform pre-calculations at the same time as that is required to train our models.